 - “Guide to Transition Words & Sentence Samples,” Gallaudet University

 A lot of your homework is reading your textbook, Grammar to Go.
-However, you will also be assigned to read a few more handouts or listen to podcast episodes, most of which are linked below.
+However, you may also be asked to listen to, or read, some of the following podcast episodes.

 The Grammar Girl links take you to a short essay on grammar, but be sure to look for the “Play” button in the upper-right hand corner of the page, so that way you can listen to the podcast, rather than simply reading the text.